MicrosoftDocs/azure-docs/articles/azure-functions/functions-dotnet-dependency-injection.md

 ## Service lifetimes

 Azure Functions apps provide the same service lifetimes as [ASP.NET Dependency Injection](https://docs.microsoft.com/aspnet/core/fundamentals/dependency-injection#service-lifetimes).
-For a Function app, the different service lifetimes behave as follows:
+For a Functions app, the different service lifetimes behave as follows:

 - **Transient**: Transient services are created upon each request of the service.
 - **Scoped**: The scoped service lifetime matches a function execution lifetime.
 Scoped services are created once per execution.
 Later requests for that service during the execution reuse the existing service instance.